raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

 }
 ```

-As discussed, this optimizes for understanding `availableForWithdrawal`, but makes it harder to understand how `open` and `held` accounts differ from each other.
-It combines multiple responsibilities in the `availableForWithdrawal` method: Understanding everything about account states, and implementing the functionality for each of the applicable states.
+As discussed, this optimizes for understanding `availableToWithdraw`, but makes it harder to understand how `open` and `held` accounts differ from each other.
+It combines multiple responsibilities in the `availableToWithdraw` method: Understanding everything about account states, and implementing the functionality for each of the applicable states.

 The "state machine way" is to write: